Makefile Build System

 make arm

-# Install to StartOS server (requires ~/.startos/config.yaml)
+# Install to StartOS server (requires a workspace whose .startos/config.yaml points at your device)

 make install